brandoluong/brandoluong/README.md

-- 👋 Hi, I’m @brandoluong
+- 👋 Hi, I’m @brandoluong!
-- 👀 I’m interested in tech that solves world problems (outdoors/health).
+- 👀 I’m interested in any tech related to health or outdoors.
 - 🌱 I’m currently learning javascript.
-- 💞️ I’m looking to collaborate on smart things.
+- 🤝 I’m looking to collaborate on smart things.
-- 🔍 How to find me: wwww.trekko.app.
+- 🔍 How to find me: wwww.trekko.app
 - 📫 How to reach me: brandon@trekko.app

 <!---